-Remuneration shown as "Short term employee benefits" in the above table is defined as cash salaries, paid annual leave, movements in annual leave provision, bonuses and the value of non-monetary benefits received.
+Remuneration shown as "Short term employee benefits" in the above table is defined as cash salaries, paid annual leave and movements in annual leave provision.
 All remuneration to directors was approved by the members at the previous Annual General Meeting of the Credit Union.